|

 297. anthropology

-the social science that studies the origins and social relationships of human beings
+science of the origins and social relationships of humans

 298. anthropomorphous